|Fishing Reel Identification & Maintenance|

 Tip number 5, If you disassembled the reel, removed the line counter and were not totally observant, you could have lost the small inner white plastic bushing on the end of the driveshaft that is located in a pocket in the housing which stabilizes the worm gear shaft.
 If this bushing is missing, you will not have the shaft supported properly and will get erratic reading, or it totally quit because of the now unsupported shaft end.
 And this bushing is not even listed separately from the assembly.

 Tip number 6, If the line counter begins to not count correctly, stops along the way or not resetting to zero, you can remove it from the sideplate to inspect it.
 I have spent more time on this single item than the whole repair.
+It seems that the internal plastic parts loose their new condition slipperiness.
 What I finally found was that the reset button rocks the small rotating gears for each of the 3 wheels outward enough to disengage for the reset.
 I finally concluded that if you look at the small gears there are small flats on their sides between the gears.
 These flats are locations for two thin brass tension springs that are supposed to hold the gears in position so that when the reset button is released, this pivoting shaft with the gears attached, drops back in position for the main driven gear to start the counter moving.

 In the photo below, you will see

 the small rotating gears mentioned above on the far top of the unit.